28th Tank Division

-The 28th Tank Division was an armored division of the Red Army, created during the prewar buildup of forces in the Baltic Special Military District, based on a light tank brigade and a motorized rifle brigade, and fought against German Army Group North during the first months of Operation Barbarossa.
-It was initially under command of the 12th Mechanized Corps of 8th Army.
-It was noteworthy for being the first wartime command of Ivan Chernyakhovskii, who went on to lead the 3rd Belorussian Front.
-The division's tank regiments were largely destroyed in the first battles, but not without inflicting losses themselves, after which the remnants fell back through Latvia and Estonia, receiving enough reinforcements and replacements to remain combat-effective.
-It served well at Novgorod and in the early fighting around Demyansk, as part of 27th Army, but in November the Stavka ordered it to be converted to the 241st Rifle Division.
+The 28th Tank Division was an armored division of the Red Army, created during the prewar buildup of forces in the Baltic Special Military District, based on a light tank brigade and a motorized rifle brigade.
+It fought against German Army Group North during the first months of Operation Barbarossa.
+It was initially under command of the 12th Mechanized Corps of the 8th Army.

+It was notably the first wartime command of Ivan Chernyakhovskii, who went on to lead the 3rd Belorussian Front.
+The division's tank regiments were largely destroyed in the first battles, but not without inflicting losses themselves.
+The remnants fell back through Latvia and Estonia, receiving enough reinforcements and replacements to remain combat-effective.
+It served well at Novgorod and in the early fighting around Demyansk as part of the 27th Army, but in November, the Stavka ordered its conversion to the 241st Rifle Division.

 Formation

 The division was based on the 27th Light Tank Brigade and the 2nd Motorized Rifle Brigade.
-On June 22 it was in the second echelon of 12th Mechanized and was located in Lithuania to the west of Šiauliai.
-At this time its order of battle was as follows:
+On June 22, it was in the second echelon of 12th Mechanized Corps and was located in Lithuania, to the west of Šiauliai.
+At this time, its order of battle was as follows: